sccn/sccn.github.io/tutorials/I.9_Decomposing_Data_Using_ICA.md

-> **[View full-size version of this data
-> image.](/Media:ICAexample_big.jpg "wikilink")** *Fifteen seconds of
-> EEG data at 9 (of 100) scalp channels (top panel) with activities of 9
-> (of 100) independent components (ICs, bottom panel).
-While nearby
-> electrodes (upper panel) record highly similar mixtures of brain and
-> non-brain activities, ICA component activities (lower panel) are
-> temporally distinct (i.e. maximally independent over time), even when
-> their scalp maps are overlapping.
-Compare, for example, IC1 and IC3,
-> accounting for different phases of eye blink artifacts produced by
-> this subject after each visual letter presentation (grey background)
-> and ensuing auditory performance feedback signal (colored lines).
-> Compare, also, IC4 and IC7, which account for overlapping frontal (4-8
-> Hz) theta band activities appearing during a stretch of correct
-> performance (seconds 7 through 15).
-Typical ECG and EMG artifact ICs
-> are also shown, as well as overlapping posterior (8-12 Hz) alpha band
-> bursts that appear when the subject waits for the next letter
-> presentation (white background) For comparison, the repeated average
-> visual evoked response of a bilateral occipital IC process (IC5) is
-> shown (in red) on the same (relative) scale.
-Clearly the unaveraged
-> activity dynamics of this IC process are not well summarized by its
-> averaged response, a dramatic illustration of the independence of
-> phase-locked and phase-incoherent activity.*
+**[View full-size version of this data image.](/Media:ICAexample_big.jpg "wikilink")** *Fifteen seconds of EEG data at 9 (of 100) scalp channels (top panel) with activities of 9 (of 100) independent components (ICs, bottom panel).
+While nearby electrodes (upper panel) record highly similar mixtures of brain and non-brain activities, ICA component activities (lower panel) are temporally distinct (i.e. maximally independent over time), even when their scalp maps are overlapping.
+Compare, for example, IC1 and IC3, accounting for different phases of eye blink artifacts produced by this subject after each visual letter presentation (grey background) and ensuing auditory performance feedback signal (colored lines).
+Compare, also, IC4 and IC7, which account for overlapping frontal (4-8 Hz) theta band activities appearing during a stretch of correct performance (seconds 7 through 15).
+Typical ECG and EMG artifact ICs are also shown, as well as overlapping posterior (8-12 Hz) alpha band bursts that appear when the subject waits for the next letter presentation (white background) For comparison, the repeated average visual evoked response of a bilateral occipital IC process (IC5) is shown (in red) on the same (relative) scale.
+Clearly the unaveraged activity dynamics of this IC process are not well summarized by its averaged response, a dramatic illustration of the independence of phase-locked and phase-incoherent activity.*

 ### Running ICA decompositions

-<font color=green>KEY STEP 9:</font> Calculate ICA Components
+<span style="color: green">KEY STEP 9:</span> Calculate ICA Components

-To compute ICA components of a dataset of EEG epochs (or of a continuous EEGLAB dataset), select <font color=brown>Tools \> Run ICA</font>.
+To compute ICA components of a dataset of EEG epochs (or of a continuous EEGLAB dataset), select <span style="color: brown>Tools \"> Run ICA</span>.
 This calls the function { {File\|pop_runica.m} }.
 To test this function, simply press *OK*.